basho-labs/euc2016-riak_ts_1.4.0-tutorial/tutorial.md

 The data for Exercise 3
 -----------------------

+This is the data that has been inserted (for reference only).

 ```sql
 CREATE TABLE Exercise3( id SINT64 NOT NULL, time TIMESTAMP NOT NULL, place VARCHAR NOT NULL, temperature DOUBLE, pressure DOUBLE, atsealevel BOOLEAN, PRIMARY KEY ( (id, QUANTUM(time, 365, 'd')), id, time, place ));
 INSERT INTO Exercise3 (id, time, place, temperature, pressure, atsealevel) VALUES (1, '2016-01-01', "Linlithgow", 5.2, 1.01, true);